KaburaJ/Booking-App/README.md

               ]),
             ),
 ```
-* This code adds a `Gap` widget with a height equal to 40 pixels of the height of the screen, and an `AppDoubleTextWidget` below it.
+- Adding a `Gap` widget with a height equal to 40 pixels of the height of the screen, and an `AppDoubleTextWidget` below it.
 The `AppDoubleTextWidget` is a custom widget that displays two pieces of text, a larger one and a smaller one, stacked horizontally.
 The larger text is specified using the `bigText` parameter, and the smaller text is specified using the `smallText` parameter.
 In this case, the `bigText` is set to "Available Games" and the `smallText` is set to "View all".
 </br>